Kp0c/tic-tac-toe-rtc/README.md

 - Win/loss/draw message
 - Randomly decide who goes first
 - Show who plays what and whose turn is right now
+- Users can start playing again without new WebRTC connection

 ## How to run
 1. Clone the repo